Francesco II Sforza

 Francesco II Sforza (4 February 1495 - 1 November 1535) was Duke of Milan from 1521 until his death.
-He became duke of Milan after Emperor Charles V reconquered it from the French.
+He became duke after Emperor Charles V reconquered Milan from the French.
 He fought at the Battle of Bicocca against the French, but in 1526 joined the League of Cognac with Francis I of France.
 Surviving a poisoning, he married Christina of Denmark, but died childless.
 He was the last member of the Sforza family to rule Milan.

 Biography

 Francesco was the second son of Ludovico Sforza and Beatrice d'Este.
 Following his father's removal from Milan in the course of the Italian Wars, he was brought to the court of the Emperor Maximilian I, who had married Francesco's cousin, Bianca Maria Sforza.
 Francesco briefly lived at court in Innsbruck, but later was assigned a tutor and lived at the castle of Steyr, along with twenty-one followers.
 His ambition for an ecclesiastical career, as canon in Cologne, was backed by Maximilian.
-Despite imperial support the Cologne chapter rejected him from their chapter.
+Despite imperial support, the Cologne chapter rejected him from their chapter.

 In August 1512, Francesco placed his judicial studies on hold following his brother Massimiliano's election as duke of Milan at the Diet of Mantua.
 His conversation with a Mantuan envoy was expressed as, "younger Sforza spoke with Capilupi "with few words", but good ones.
 He resembles his father, but is less lordly; he will not be as large a person, but is bulkier than the Duke, with full shoulders, hair similar to the Duke’s, and the black clothes of a priest in the German style".